tondeur-h/LangTonAnt/README.md

 You can save your most beautiful creation by making a Screen Shot with the Save Button, produce a png file  snapshot and write this file directly under the application directory with a unique name.

+Download the compiled Jar at http://tondeurh.fr/software/LangTonAnt.jar

+run it with the command : java -jar LangTonAnt.jar (in a console!)

 Enjoy, it's funny and free!

 TH